thejunto/handbook/content/workflow.md

   + How will I measure success?

 Quick note: Avoid leading more than 2 projects at a time.

-## Overlaps

-Overlaps are a big part of what makes Junto work, because this is the time when a lot of decisions are made, and bottlenecks are sorted out.
-Everyone on the team chats on Slack for about 30 minutes (at 12.30pm CST) and each day of the week has a theme.

-- Monday: Setting priorities.
-    + Reach clear company wide and individual priorities.
-    + Note: Before the Monday overlap, please visit the Everything Trello board to ensure we don't miss any important to-do's
-- Tuesday: Workflow and Product Development.
-    + Discuss our workflow and our processes.
-What can we improve?
-What would make us more productive?
-Happier?
-    + Resolve possible bottlenecks
-- Wednesday: Growth.
-    + Check-in with our metrics.
-Discuss plans for growth.
-- Thursday: Feedback.
-    + How did we feel throughout the week?
-    + What went well?
-What could be improved upon?
-    + Is there anything you would like to get off your chest?
-- Friday: The Company and its Culture.
-    + Learn together.
-Learn about each other.
-Have a dialogue.

-*Loosely based on how Jack Dorsey arranges his weeks.
-Read more [here](http://thenextweb.com/entrepreneur/2011/11/14/jack-dorsey-does-8-hours-at-twitter-8-hours-at-square-daily/).*

 ## Our Tools
 - **Basecamp** This is how we manage all of our projects and interact with clients.